 - Multiple footrest positions for different sizes

 - Durable high-density polyethylene construction

 Any beginners looking for surf kayaks will love the Lotus.
-This is a super simple, durable, and stable kayak designed for convenient paddling.
+This super simple, durable, and stable kayak is designed for convenient paddling.
 The kayak is incredibly stable thanks to the multi-chine hull.
 In fact, the hull has been specially designed to be flip resistant.
 This makes it a good choice for anyone paddling in the sea for the first time.
 And although the kayak is so stable, there are twin skegs that provide great tracking abilities.

 Lifetime Tioga Sit-on-Top Surf Kayak